NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The obtained alignment transform can be used to align the cameras as
-well, and then one can experiment with floating the intrinsics, as in
+well, and then one can experiment with floating the intrinsics.
-:numref:`skysat`.
+See :numref:`intrinsics_ground_truth`.

 Modeling the camera models as pinhole cameras with RPC distortion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~